Saint Francis in Ecstasy (Bellini): Symbolism

 Whatever the specific moment portrayed may be, the representation is a fresh one and does not follow any of the established iconographic motifs.
 In the left middle-ground is a donkey which can be interpreted as a symbol of humility and patience.
 In the lower right corner on a rustic reading table is a skull, representing mortality, welcomed in the last stanza of the saint's Canticle.
 The cave may relate Francis to Saint Jerome, who also lived in a cave or cell.
 The stream in the left middle-ground symbolizes Moses and the great spring, while the barren tree in the center of the painting represents the Burning Bush.
 The saint has left his wooden pattens behind and stands barefoot like Moses.

 On the green banks are a few bindweeds that open at the dawn and fade away at day's end.
 The small garden contains various types of medicinal plants, such as orris and mullein or Jacob's staff, and juniper.
 One of two fig trees is on the right-hand side of Saint Francis as leaves begin to sprout from a branch of the tree.
 The second fig tree is on the cliff surrounded by fruit.
-Each tiny flower represents St. Francis as he embraced poverty, prayer and humility.
-The painting represents not only the "stigmatization", but also the song, Canticle of the Sun, that St. Francis composed.
-Canticle of the Sun is a religious song that appreciates God's creation of nature.
+Each tiny flower represents Saint Francis as he embraced poverty, prayer and humility.
+The painting represents not only the saint's stigmatization but also the Canticle of the Sun, a song he composed which appreciates God's creation of nature.
 The overall message displayed conveys Bellini's praises of the kingdom of God's creation.

 Landscape

-In the distance rises the still-empty Heavenly Jerusalem.
-The overall composition is thought to be a meditation of St. Francis on the creation of the world as related in the Book of Genesis.
-In the distance rises the still-empty Heavenly Jerusalem.
-Francis took refuge in Mount La Verna, a deserted place in the Apennines, outside of Areezo, Tuscany.
+The overall composition is thought to be a meditation of Saint Francis on the creation of the world as related in the Book of Genesis.
+In the distance rises the still empty Heavenly Jerusalem.
+Francis took refuge in Mount La Verna, a deserted place in the Apennines, outside of Arezzo, Tuscany.